z-drack/z-drack/README.md

 ### 🔭 Goals for 2022

-I want to use this local to share my ideas, projects and help the community.
+I want to use this local to share my ideas, projects and help the community.<br/>
+And develop my soft/hard skills.
 ___________________________________________________________________________________________________________________________________________________________________________________

 ### ☕️ Get in touch